Edgar Wallace: Ancestry and birth

 Wallace's great-grandfather was entertainer James Henry Marriott, and his grandmother was actress Alice Marriott.
 Wallace was born at 7 Ashburnham Grove, Greenwich, to actors Richard Horatio Marriott Edgar (1847–1894) and Mary Jane "Polly" Richards, née Blair (born 1843).

 Wallace's mother's family had been in show business, and she worked in the theatre as a stagehand, usherette, and bit-part actress until she married in 1867.
-Her husband, Captain Joseph Richards, was born in 1838; he was from Irish family.
+Her husband, Captain Joseph Richards, was born in 1838; he was from an Irish family.
 He and his father John Richards were both Merchant Navy captains, and his mother Catherine Richards came from a mariner family.
 Joseph died at sea in 1868, leaving his pregnant wife destitute.
 After the birth of Wallace's older sibling, his mother returned to the stage, assuming the stage name "Polly" Richards.
 In 1872, she met and joined the Marriott family theatre troupe, managed by Alice Marriott, her husband Richard Edgar, and her three adult children (from earlier liaisons), Grace, Adeline and Richard Horatio Marriott Edgar.

 Wallace's parents had a "broom cupboard" style sexual encounter during an after-show party.
 Discovering she was pregnant, his mother invented a fictitious obligation in Greenwich that would last at least half a year and obtained a room in a boarding house where she lived until her son's birth, on 1 April 1875.
 During her confinement she had asked her midwife to find a couple to foster the child.
 The midwife introduced Wallace's mother to her close friend, Mrs Freeman, a mother of ten children, whose husband George Freeman was a Billingsgate fishmonger.
 On 9 April 1875, his mother took Wallace to the semi-literate Freeman family, and made arrangements to visit often.